mjlacey/lithiuminventory/content/more/content-roadmap.md

 - [ ] **What is a battery?** The bare essentials - basic construction, core components, function, simplest recognisable examples.
 No jargon.
 - #### Introduction to battery chemistry
 - [ ] **Electrochemical principles.** Definitions, conventions, potential and current, electrode/electrolyte interface
-- [ ] **Thermodynamics of batteries.** Simplified example (e.g. Daniell cell).
+- [ ] **[Cell voltage and the Nernst equation.](/fundamentals/introduction-battery-chemistry/thermodynamics)** Simplified example (e.g. Daniell cell).
 Introduction to electrochemical series, Nernst equation, prediction of cell voltage, material selection.
 - [ ] **Reaction kinetics in batteries.** Introduction to kinetics of charge transfer (e.g. Butler-Volmer) and mass transport (e.g. Fick's law), and energy loss processes.
 Influence of factors such as temperature and current on discharge energy.
 - #### Introduction to lithium-ion battery chemistry
 - [ ] **Li-ion battery materials.** Introduction to intercalation materials, non-aqueous electrolytes, porous electrodes